DBulamu/DBulamu/README.md

   - Involved in the full recruitment cycle, from candidate screening to interviews.
   - Provided training and mentorship to interns and junior team members, enhancing their skills and performance.

-  Technologies: Golang, Clickhouse, PostgreSQL, Kafka, S3, Memcached, Prometheus, Gafana
+  Technologies: Golang, Clickhouse, PostgreSQL, Kafka, S3, Memcached, Prometheus, Grafana

 - **Software Developer at Yandex** (Nov 2020 - Feb 2023)
   - Accelerated release cycles and enhanced reliability by implementing a suite of end-to-end (E2E) tests, complementing existing unit tests to achieve 95% code coverage and reducing release testing duration by approximately 50%.